-Central Square, Cambridge is a historic, dining, shopping, and entertainment destination that the Massachusetts Cultural Council (MCC) designated as a Cultural District in the fall of 2012 – one if the first fifteen Cultural Districts in the state.
+Central Square, Cambridge is a historic, dining, shopping, and entertainment destination that the Massachusetts Cultural Council (MCC) designated as a Cultural District in the fall of 2012 – one of the first fifteen Cultural Districts in the state.

 The Central Square Cultural and Business District (C2CD) are home to a mix of artists and makers, creative start-ups, independent retailers, non-profits and corporations.
-Central Square is an abundantly creative place to live and work because of its cultural resources: public art, resident artists, dynamic cultural organizations, diverse restaurants, Cambridge City Hall, and the Massachusetts Institute of Technology and surrounding college and universities.
+Central Square is an abundantly creative place to live and work because of its cultural resources: public art, resident artists, dynamic cultural organizations, diverse restaurants, Cambridge City Hall, and the Massachusetts Institute of Technology and surrounding colleges and universities.

 Central Square has been a welcoming starting place for performers and events.
-Our annual calendar of events (hyperlink) includes the Taste of Cambridge, Cambridge Science Festival, Central Square World’s Fair, Together Festival, Howlfest, The Festival of Dumplings, and the City Wide Dance Party with new additions this year of Geek Central and Parking Day Mini-Golf.
+Our annual calendar of events includes the Taste of Cambridge, Cambridge Science Festival, Central Square World’s Fair, Together Festival, Howlfest, The Festival of Dumplings, and the City Wide Dance Party with new additions this year of Geek Central and Parking Day Mini-Golf.

 Business and property-owners in the Square are committed to attracting new partners to keep its vibrant mix appealing to all different kinds of people.
 Central Square is an authentic, constantly evolving urban neighborhood that has always been and will continue to be one of the region’s most eclectic and distinctive place to live, work and play.The Central Square Business Association (CSBA) welcomes you to Central Square and to our community.